Faroese vs Icelandic: Old Norse and its daughters

 What I’ve learned through my language learning journey trying to master many Germanic languages, from German to Faroese through Dutch and Swedish among others.

-This article is derived from my Instagram post on my language learning profile inspired by @haluska.langs with her slavic version.
+This article is derived from my Instagram post on my language learning instaram @chiaraspeaksnordic inspired by @haluska.langs with her slavic version.
 I had also made a post about learning multiple similar languages in the past!

 I speak to different degrees most of the main Germanic languages, including being familiar with a few lesser known ones as West-Frisian and Faroese.

-As English was heavily influenced by French and uses many words with latin roots, besides the fact that it just feels like a given-for-granted language everybody speaks, it sometimes feels weird to include it in the Germanic languages family, but it indeed helped understanding for example to instantly recognize är in Swedish as the verb are, and the fact that verbs have att – in the infinitive form makes sense as English has to –.
+As English was heavily influenced by French and uses many words with latin roots it sometimes feels weird to include it in the Germanic languages family, but it does have plenty of traits in common with for example Scandinavian grammar: just think of är in Swedish = are, and the fact that verbs have att gå in the infinitive form as English to go.
+On the other hand, German might be very useful for vocabulary.

 When learning multiple related languages, it is easy to end up mixing them up in one way or another.
 The more fluent you are in one, the less it is likely that you let yourself get influenced by another, this is way reaching a good level in onee language before learning another one in the same family is important.
 Moreover, you will be very familiar with much of its grammar and vocabulary, and you might rely way too much on your first language of that family.
 Using Spanish words when speaking Italian might not be the best, but you’ll be much better off than only knowing more distant related languages locals hardly speak.